Ontario Apiary Program

 - monitors for pest and disease

-- issues beekeeper registrations and permits for sales and imports of live bees
+- issues beekeeper registrations, permits for sales and imports of live bees

-Beyond regulatory responsibilities, the program plays an important role in knowledge and technology transfer, such as publishing Best Management Practices and information for beekeepers and the apiculture industry on honey bee health, pests and diseases.
+Beyond regulatory responsibilities, the program plays an important role in knowledge and technology transfer, such as publishing Best Management Practices and information for beekeepers and the apiculture industry on honey bee health and pests and diseases.

 Program specialists also participate on collaborative working groups to address honey bee health concerns within Ontario, Canada and North America.

 Managed honey bees are valuable pollinators, playing a crucial role in Ontario’s agricultural sector.
-The Apiary Program works closely with its regulated clients to support the viability of Ontario's managed honey bee sector.
-The Apiary Program serves anywhere from 2,500 to 3,500 registered beekeeper clients.
+The Apiary Program works closely with its regulated clients, beekeepers, to support the viability of Ontario's managed honey bee sector.
+The Apiary Program has upwards of 4,000 beekeeper clients.

 Visit our Apiculture home page to find information about honey bee health and beekeeping in Ontario, including regulations, registration, permits and resources.